memphisdev/save-zakar-hackathon/About the scenario.md

 ## How can you help? ##
 Your chance to save Zakar is by building one or more of the following:

-a.
-An early warning system detects temperature reading anomalies and therefore can predict a wildfire before it starts.
-Building early warning systems can be implemented in several ways.
-Some systems use weather forecasts.
-Some systems employ satellite imagery.
-Others use on-the-ground temperature and gas sensors.
-Researchers have even explored detecting wildfires from social media activity.
+* A ML-powered early warning system that detects temperature or social media anomalies to generate early alerts before a wildfire spreads.
-b.
-Build a real-time dashboard to display in a human-readable manner the ingested data.
+* Build a real-time dashboard to visualize the temperature or tweet data in a human-readable manner.

 ## The Scenario ##